russellcayless/Entra/sspr.md

 **Background:**

-An accountancy firm required stronger password controls and a secure, user-friendly password reset process to reduce helpdesk workload and improve account security.
+An accountancy firm requires stronger password controls and a secure, user-friendly password reset process to reduce helpdesk workload and improve account security.

 ---

 ## ✅ Lab Objective
 By branding your organization’s Microsoft 365 sign-in experience, users can visually confirm they are on the real company login portal:

-- Add countries locations to include UK as trusted site
+- Set Password Protection
-- Setup conditional access policy to block all countries except UK
+- Set Reset Password
-- Use a VPN connection to simulate a sign-in from a non-UK location.
+- Set Registration
-- Create a security group in Entra ID for approved exception users.
+- Set Notifications
-- Test exception, reattempt the sign-in from a non-UK VPN location and confirm the user is allowed access as expected.
+- Enable authentcation methods

 ---